palantir/log4j-sniffer/README.md

 log4j-sniffer
 ============

-log4j-sniffer crawls for all instances of log4j that are earlier than version 2.16 on disk within a specified directory.
+log4j-sniffer crawls for all instances of log4j on disk within a specified directory.
-It can be used to determine whether there are any vulnerable instances of log4j within a directory tree.
+It can be used to determine whether there are any vulnerable instances of log4j within a directory tree and report or delete them depending on the mode used.

 Scanning for versions affected by CVE-2021-44228, CVE-2021-45046, CVE-2021-45105 and CVE-2021-44832 is currently supported.